Corrosion Engineering Technology Associates Degree

-The Associate of Applied Science (AAS)in Corrosion Engineering Technology prepares students to evaluate corrosion of materials in the field and apply strategies for mitigating corrosion.
-The program strives to balance classroom instruction with relevant field and lab work.
-In completing the AAS in Corrosion Engineering Technology, students will also be prepared to pass certification tests in Basic Corrosion and Cathodic Protection offered by NACE (formerly known as the National Association of Corrosion Engineers).
+The Corrosion Engineering Technology program prepares students to evaluate the corrosion of materials and apply strategies for mitigating corrosion.
+The program features classroom instruction with relevant field and lab work.